Woburn,

 (VGTF) for EDFAs and for dynamic gain tilt adjustment in DWDM

 systems.
-Based on the recent breakthrough in OptoCeramic®
+Based on the recent breakthrough in OptoCeramicmaterials,

-or tilting the broadband signal in a real-time fashion.
-This
+the broadband signal in a real-time fashion.
+This device contains

-device contains no moving parts and offers high speed, low
+no moving parts and offers high speed, low insertion loss,

-insertion loss, low polarization dependent loss (PDL), and
+low polarization dependent loss (PDL), and wide dynamic range.

-wide dynamic range.
-BATI's advanced micro-optical design also
+BATI's advanced micro-optical design also enables the integration

 By